OfficeDev/Microsoft-Teams-Samples/samples/check-in-current-location/csharp/README.md

 7) Modify the `/appsettings.json` and fill in the following details:
   - `{{Microsoft-App-Id}}` - Generated from Step 1 is the application app id
   - `{{ Microsoft-App-Password}}` - Generated from Step 1, also referred to as Client secret
-  - `{{Connection Name}}` - The OAuthConnection setting
   - `{{ Application Base Url }}` - Your application's base url.
 E.g. https://12345.ngrok.io if you are using ngrok.

-    The `Connection Name` referred to is the name that we provide while adding OAuth connection setting in the Bot channel registration.
-    Please follow link [Add authentication to your bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/authentication/add-authentication?tabs=dotnet%2Cdotnet-sample#azure-ad-v2) to see how we can add the setting.

 8) Run the bot from a terminal or from Visual Studio, choose option A or B.